Find Your Program

 The Bachelor of Music in Composition offers excellent preparation for graduate study or work as a professional composer.
 The program helps students discover a distinctive voice as they develop a portfolio of compositions.
 In addition to composition, courses in theory, music history, literature, conducting, and technology give students a thorough preparation in comprehensive musicianship.

 The Master of Music in Composition prepares musicians for professional careers in the specialized and competitive field of composition and arranging.

 The Master of Music in Conducting prepares musicians for professional careers in the specialized and competitive field of conducting.

-M.A. in Music Entrepreneurship
+MA in Music Industry